lyhper/node-rate-limit/readme.md

 ## About

-  It uses built-in memory cache by default, and you can use your own redis cache.
+  It uses built-in memory cache by default, and you can use your own redis cache.
 No matter if you're behind a reverse proxy (Nginx, Apache...), you can get the same rate-limiting result.

 ## Install